Angelfish: Leader, DAG, or Anywhere in Between: Empirical Evaluation

 In the implementation, we fix the propose\_rate for each round and randomly select vertex proposers according to this rate.
 If the leader is not among the selected proposers, we additionally require the leader to propose a vertex.
 As a result, each round has either $50 \times$ propose\_rate or $50 \times$ propose\_rate $+ 1$ vertex proposers.
 Both \name and Sailfish employ a $2$-round RBC and adopt an optimistic signature verification strategy: nodes aggregate signatures without verifying each one individually and verify only the final aggregate.

 When propose\_rate equals $1$, \name and Sailfish perform nearly indistinguishably; this is expected since the two protocols behave identically in this scenario.
 When the propose\_rate is $0.8$ or $0.4$, \name achieves lower latency than Sailfish, since a higher propose\_rate requires nodes to wait for proposals from more regions and reduces the number of early one-round votes, both of which increase latency.
+When throughput is lower than 125\,KTps, both Angelfish and Sailfish perform better than Autobahn.

+For Autobahn, we set the car payload to $1{,}000$~B and keep the remaining parameters consistent with those reported in the original paper.
+We note that our deployment differs from the original Autobahn evaluation: while Autobahn was evaluated with at most $20$ nodes across four intra-US regions, our experiments use $50$ nodes distributed across five globally distributed regions.
+This larger and geographically wider deployment increases network delay and coordination overhead, which explains why the Autobahn baseline in our evaluation has higher latency than the numbers reported in the original paper.
+Thus, these results compare Autobahn and \name under the same testbed, but do not claim to be the best possible Autobahn configuration.

-In the case of propose\_rate$=0.8$, $40$ ($41$) nodes propose vertices in each round.
+In the case of propose\_rate$=0.8$, $40(41)$ nodes propose vertices in each round.
 In \name, a party must deliver at least the number of proposers it observes minus the fault tolerance, i.e., $40(41) - 16 = 24(25)$, in order to enter the next round.
 As a result, each party waits for between $24$ and $40$ vertices, corresponding to proposals from the nearest $3$–$5$ regions.
-If the threshold of $n-f$ is not reached by the time leader vertex is delivered, they gather vote messages to advance to the next round.
+If the threshold of $n-f$ is not reached by the time the leader vertex is delivered, they gather vote messages to advance to the next round.
 In the case of $\text{propose\_rate}=0.4$, the minimum number of vertices a node must wait for is $50 \times 0.4 - 16 = 4$, which means nodes only need to wait for proposals from the nearest $1$ to $5$ regions.
 Additionally, more nodes use vote messages than with $\text{propose\_rate}=0.8$.
 Thus, the latency of $\text{propose\_rate}=0.4$ is lower than that of $\text{propose\_rate}=0.8$.

-\name, with propose\_rate values of $0.8$ and $0.4$, outperforms Jolteon under low-throughput scenarios.
-The latency bottleneck of Sailfish arises from the requirement that parties must wait for the delivery of $n-f$ vertices in addition to the leader vertex before entering a new round, whereas Jolteon's leader proposes transactions batches with available availability certificates without waiting.
-Moreover, Sailfish must deliver all the references of a block in order to commit it, while in Jolteon each block has only a single ancestor.

-Finally, with $\text{propose\_rate}$=0.4, \name processes roughly 20\,KTps at 0.5s latency, which is only about twice the lower-bound latency we measure when Hydrangea orders empty blocks.
-This suggest that the latency of \name will closely match the best leader-based protocols.
+Finally, with $\text{propose\_rate}$=0.4, \name processes roughly 27\,KTps at 0.5s latency, which is only about twice the lower-bound latency we measure when Hydrangea orders empty blocks.